XRPLF/xrpl.js/docs/index.md

 source | object | The source of the funds to be sent.
 *source.* address | [address](#address) | The address to send from.
 *source.* amount | [laxAmount](#amount) | An exact amount to send.
 If the counterparty is not specified, amounts with any counterparty may be used.
 (This field cannot be used with source.maxAmount)
-*source.* tag | integer | *Optional* An arbitrary unsigned 32-bit integer that identifies a reason for payment or a non-Ripple account.
+*source.* tag | integer | *Optional* An arbitrary 32-bit unsigned integer.
+It typically maps to an off-ledger account; for example, a hosted wallet or exchange account.
 *source.* maxAmount | [laxAmount](#amount) | The maximum amount to send.
 (This field cannot be used with source.amount) destination | object | The destination of the funds to be sent.
 *destination.* address | [address](#address) | An address representing the destination of the transaction.
 *destination.* amount | [laxAmount](#amount) | An exact amount to deliver to the recipient.
 If the counterparty is not specified, amounts with any counterparty may be used.
 (This field cannot be used with `destination.minAmount`.)
-*destination.* tag | integer | *Optional* An arbitrary unsigned 32-bit integer that identifies a reason for payment or a non-Ripple account.
+*destination.* tag | integer | *Optional* An arbitrary 32-bit unsigned integer.
+It typically maps to an off-ledger account; for example, a hosted wallet or exchange account.
 *destination.* minAmount | [laxAmount](#amount) | The minimum amount to be delivered.
 (This field cannot be used with destination.amount) allowPartialPayment | boolean | *Optional* If true, this payment should proceed even if the whole amount cannot be delivered due to a lack of liquidity or a lack of funds in the source account. invoiceID | string | *Optional* A 256-bit hash that can be used to identify a particular payment.